When the Media Calls...

 - For live radio interviews, double check the time and who is supposed to call whom.

 - Lastly, please remember that it is nothing personal if a breaking news event bumps or cancels your interview.

 Publicizing New Research

 The Communications Office can help you publicize results from your latest research.
-Possibilities include: posting a news release or feature on the Pomona Web; sending a news release to local newspapers; sending an expert advisory, when appropriate, over our local wire service and to editors of national newspapers, magazines and radio programs; and pitching you as a potential guest on National Public Radio programs such as "Marketplace," "Larry Mantle's Air Talk," and "All Things Considered," and other similar programs.
+Possibilities include: posting a news release or feature on the Pomona website; sending a news release to local newspapers; sending an expert advisory, when appropriate, over our local wire service and to editors of national newspapers, magazines and radio programs; and pitching you as a potential guest on National Public Radio programs such as "Marketplace," "Larry Mantle's Air Talk," and "All Things Considered," and other similar programs.
 We are also very interested in student research and projects.
-For more information, contact Cynthia Peters at (909) 621-8515.
+For more information, contact Mark Kendall at (909) 607-9660.

-Pomona College events are publicized online -- just click "more public events" on Pomona's homepage.
-The Communications Office also publicizes events through a monthly calendar news release distributed to the Claremont Colleges Calendar and local newspapers.
-In some cases, Communications may determine that an extended release focusing on just one event may also be appropriate.
+Pomona College events are publicized online at www.pomona.edu/events.
+The Communications Office also publicizes events through a monthly calendar news release distributed to The Claremont Colleges Calendar and local newspapers.
+In some cases, Communications may determine that an extended news release focusing on just one event may also be appropriate.
 Following are the submission guidelines.

-To be included in the Public Events Calendar Online, events must be open to the public, be sponsored by a Pomona College entity (department, office, student group, etc.), and preferably be held on campus.
-All submissions must include: name of event, speaker, speaker affiliation, date and time of event, location, and contact person with their phone and email address.
-Submit your event information by clicking "more Public Events" on Pomona's homepage.
-Then click "submit event."
+To be included in the online calendar on Pomona.edu, events must be open to the public, be sponsored by a Pomona College entity (department, office, student group, etc.), and preferably be held on campus.
+All submissions must include: name of event, speaker, speaker affiliation, a description of event, date and time of event, location, applicable fees and contact person with their phone and email address.
+Submit your event information by visiting our events submission form.

 We gather events for the print Claremont Colleges Calendar and our monthly news release from our online calendar, but you must submit your event to the online calendar by the fifth of month prior to your event, e.g., by February 5 for a March event.